gdiaz384/py3TranslateLLM/README.md

 ## Notes:

+- Concept art:
+    - The design concept behind pyTranslateLLM is to produce the highest quality machine and AI translations possible for dialogue and narration by providing LLM/NMT models the information they need to translate to the best of their ability.
+This includes but is not limited to:
+        - Bunding the source language strings into paragraphs to increase context.
+        - For LLMs and DeepL, providing them with the history of previously translated text to ensure proper flow of dialogue.
+        - For LLMs, identifying any speakers by name, sex and optionally other metrics like age and occupation.
+        - Removing and/or substituting strings that should not be translated prior to forming paragraphs and submitting text for translation, examples of removed or altered text: [＠クロエ] [r] [repage] [heart].
+            - This should help with understanding the submitted text as 'paragraphs' better.
+    - In addition, substution dictionaries are supported at every step of the translation workflow to fine tune input and output and deal with common mistakes.
+This should result in a further boost in translation quality.
+    - Other translation techniques omit one or all of the above.
+Providing this information _should_ dramatically increase the translation quality when translating context heavy languages, like Japanese.
+    - **If translating from context heavy languages, like English, there should not be any or only small differences in translation quality**.
+Just use G-Translate instead for such languages.
+    - The intent is to help translators by cutting down on the most time consuming aspect of creating quality dialogue translations, the editing phase, and to have a program that complements other automated parsing and script extraction programs.
+    - Other programs can be used to find and parse small bits of untranslated text in text files and images.
+This program focuses on dialogue.
+    - While it is not the emphasis of this program, there is some code to help extract dialogue from certain common formats and then reinsert it automatically after translation including automatic handling of word wrap.
 - For the spreadsheet formats (.csv, xlsx, .xls, .ods):
     - The first row is reserved for headers and is always ignored for data processing otherwise.
     - The first column must be the raw text.
 Multiple lines within a cell, called 'paragraphs,' are allowed.
         - Paragraph spacing will not be preserved in the output cell, but will instead be regenerated dynamically when writting to the output files based upon the configurable word wrap settings.
+            - This behavior can be disabled by setting paragraphDelimiter=newLine or enabling --lineByLineMode (-lbl) mode at runtime.
     - The second column is reserved for metadata used by py3TranslateLLM and always ignored otherwise.
-        - Do not modify the metadata column, including the header.
+        - Do not modify the metadata column.
-    - The third column and columns after it are used for the translation engines (KoboldCPP/modelName and DeepL).
+    - The third column and columns after it are used for the translation engines (KoboldCPP/modelName, DeepL API, DeepL (Web), Sugoi, fairseq).
         - One translation engine per column.
-If the current translation engine does not exist as a column, it will be added.
+If the current translation engine does not exist as a column, it will be added dynamically.
             - KoboldCPP translation engines are in the format `koboldcpp/[modelName]`, therefore changing the model mid-translation will result in a completely new column because different models produce different output.
         - The source content for the translation engine columns is always based on the first column.
-        - The order of the translation engine columns (3, 4, 5+) only matters in the following situation:
+        - The order of the translation engine columns (3+) only matters in the following situation:
             - The column furthest to the right will be preferred when writing back to files (.ks, .ts).
     - .csv files:
         - Must use a comma `,` as a delimiter.
         - Entries containing:
             - new line character(s) `\n`, `\r\n`
             - comma(s) `,`
-            - must be quoted using two double quotes `"` like so: `"Hello, world!"`
+            - must be quoted using two double quotes `"`.
+Example: `"Hello, world!"`
         - Single quotes `'` are not good enough.
 Use double quotes `"`
         - Entries containing more than one double quote `"` within the entry must escape those quotes using a backlash `\` like: `"\"Hello, world!\""`
+        - Whitespace is ignored for `languageCodes.csv`.
+        - Whitespace is preserved for all of the dictionaries.
-- For the text formats used for input (.txt, .ks), the inbuilt parser will use the user provided settings to parse the file.
+- For the text formats used for input (.ks, .ts), the inbuilt parser will use the user provided settings file to parse the file.
+    - A settings file is required when parsing such raw text files.
     - Examples of text file parsing templates can be found under `resources/templates/`.
 - The text formats used for templates and settings (.txt) have their own syntax:
     - `#` indicates that line is a comment.
     - Values are specified by using `Item=Value` Example:
         - `paragraphDelimiter=emptyLine`
     - Empty lines are ignored.
 - If interrupted, use one of the backup files created under backups/[date] to continue with minimal loss of data.
-Resuming from save data in this folder after being interrupted is not automatic. `resume` (`-r`) technically exists, but can be overly picky.
+Resuming from save data in this folder after being interrupted is not automatic. `--resume` (`-r`) technically exists, but can be overly picky.
 - In addition to the libraries listed below, py3TranslateLLM also uses several libraries from the Python standard library.
 See source code for an enumeration of those.
+- Not implemented yet: Settings can be specified at runtime from the command prompt or from `py3TranslateLLM.ini`.
+    - Settings read from the command prompt take priority over the `.ini`.
+    - Values are designated using the following syntax:
+        - `commandLineOption=value`
+        - The 'None' keyword for an option indicates no value.
+Example: `commandLineOption=None`
+        - Whitespace is ignored.
+        - Lines with only whitespace are ignored.
+        - Lines starting with `#` are ignored.
+In other words, `#` means a comment.
 - Aside: LLaMA stands for Large Language Model Meta AI.
 [Wiki](//en.wikipedia.org/wiki/LLaMA).

 ### Notes about encodings: